August 1989: Madonna Releases CHERISH

 Madonna was already two singles deep into blockbuster fourth studio album, Like a Prayer, by August 1989; the title track and lead single had soared straight to #1 on the Hot 100.
 The follow-up track, "Express Yourself," made it all the way to #2 on the same chart, blocked from #1 by Simply Red's "If You Don't Know Me By Now."

-The lighthearted and retro vibe of third "Cherish" struck a chord with pop music fans, making it a radio hit over the summer of '89.
+The lighthearted and retro vibe of third Like a Prayer single "Cherish"--released August 1, 1989--struck a chord with pop music fans, making it a radio hit over the summer of '89.
 While the track cruised up the charts, there was one discriminating listener not so fond of the song: Madonna herself.

 "I've never been a good judge of what things are going to be huge or not," the artist told Rolling Stone in 2009.
 "The songs that I think are the most r*t*rd*d songs I've written, like 'Cherish' and 'Sorry,' a pretty big hit off my last album, end up being the biggest hits.
 'Into the Groove' is another song I feel r-t-rd-d singing, but everybody seems to like it."